dy5topian/dystopian-blog/src/content/posts/HTB-chall/pwn/you_know_0xDiablos/You_know_0xDiablos.md

 + you can use the ROPgadget to find gadgets in the binary and chain them .
 + you can check the exact values of hex wiht `printf "%X\n" 0x21524111` for example.
 + you can use pwntools  cyclic(512) and cyclic_find(0x61616178) to find exat offsets as well
++ Return-to-libc is a method that defeats stack protection on linux systems.
+We know that most of the modern Linux systems have stack protection mechanism to defeat execution from stack but this is not the case here.